asyncPranav/Obsidian/Unit 2 - Constitution.md

 ## 4. **Financial Powers**

 - No money bill can be introduced in Parliament without the President’s recommendation (Article 117).

+- **It cannot be presented in the Lok Sabha without the prior approval of the President**.

 - President causes the **Annual Financial Statement (Union Budget)** to be laid before Parliament (Article 112).

 - Controls the **Consolidated Fund of India** (Article 266).